 Here is where Sacred Tradition ties into my search regarding homosexual issues.
 There has never been a time in 2000 years of Church history, Catholic, Orthodox or Protestant, when homosexual relationships were ever condoned.
 There have always been individuals who believed otherwise, but the Church has never endorsed or approved those relationships.
 And, as an aside, since Christianity is a direct outgrowth of Judaism, that particular ‘tradition’ actually goes much further back (several thousand years in fact) to the very earliest Old Testament times, No provision for same-gender sexual relationships during either the Old or New Testament times has ever been accepted by either ancient Israel or the Church.

 Obviously, the view that homosexual behavior is immoral is in opposition to the culture we live in, and counter to what I believed for many years even after my own very sincere study of Sacred Scripture in a vacuum.
 But it is what I now believe to be true.
-Sacred Scripture — the Bible — is God’s Word.
+Sacred Scripture — the Bible –as well as Sacred Tradition as above explained–is God’s Word.
 It is Divine Revelation.
 It is God who is saying that sex between two males or two females is a sin.

 BUT Unjust Discrimination Is Not Needed